Logo

 8.5 Parents may not transfer rights or obligations without WMF consent.

-8.6 Governing law and jurisdiction vary by country (see supplements below).
+8.6 Governing law and jurisdiction vary by country (see supplements).

 9.1 WMF may implement health and safety measures in response to public health guidance.